oVirt/ovirt-site/source/feature/novnc-console.html.md

       service ovirt-websocket-proxy start

+## Using noVNC

-*   Set up a VM as usual, set its Display Type to VNC and run it.
+*   Select or create a VM.
+While editing it, under console set its Display Type to VNC.
+Save and start the VM.
-*   In Console Options dialog, select 'noVNC'
+*   Right click the VM and choose Console Options.
+*   Select 'noVNC', and click OK to save.
 *   Click the console button to invoke the console.
     -   (The console opens in a new tab and this behavior is usualy blocked by browsers.
-For opening the console you must allow displaying pop-up windows from engine's domain.)
+For opening the console you must allow displaying pop-up windows from engine's domain.
+You may need to navigate to <https://><fqdn>:<port> to accept the certificate the first time)

-Results: The new browser tab with noVNC session appears.

 <Category:Feature>